 The American press was ecstatic about the Triumph TR8, saying it was what the TR7 should have been from the start.
 Unfortunately, the V8 arrived in the wake of the Iranian Revolution, which sent oil prices soaring and once again made buyers wary of thirsty cars.
 The TR8 was also expensive: The convertible started just under $12,000, $2,000 more than a TR7 or Datsun 280ZX and $4,000 more than an MGB.
 Sales were disappointing and by the 1981 model year, BL was offering substantial rebates on new TR7s and TR8s.

 The TR7 convertible was introduced in Great Britain and other markets in the spring of 1980.
 BL also announced the non-U.S. TR8, but only a few were actually built.
-These featured higher compression and two S.U. carburetors, giving 155 hp DIN (114 kW) and 198 lb-ft (268 N-m) of torque — the same as the Rover 3500 saloon.
+These featured higher compression and two S.U. carburetors, giving the same 155 hp DIN (114 kW) and 198 lb-ft (268 N-m) of torque as in the Rover 3500.
 Sources disagree on whether the cars ever officially went on sale (the consensus appears to be no), although some later ended up in private hands.

 BROADSIDE AND BOXER

 The demise of Speke No. 2 was only the first salvo in Michael Edwardes’ campaign to reduce BL’s costs, capacity, and headcount.
 The closure of the MG plant in Abingdon was announced in September 1979.
-A few months later, the company announced that the Canley Triumph Works would follow by the fall of 1980, with TR7/TR8 production moving to the Rover plant in Solihull.
+A few months later, the company announced that the Canley Triumph Works would also be closed by the fall of 1980, with TR7/TR8 production then moving to the Rover plant in Solihull.

-Around the same time, BL reexamined the possibility of an MG-badged TR7 as a replacement for the MGB, which was slated to die with Abingdon.
-The MG version, known internally the MG Boxer, was intended as a cheap interim model with tooling costs of no more than £1 million (around $2.2 million).
+Around the same time, BL once again broached the possibility of introducing an MG-badged TR7 as a replacement for the MGB, which was slated to die with Abingdon.
+According to David Knowles, he MG version, known internally the MG Boxer, was intended as a cheap interim model with tooling costs of no more than £1 million (around $2.2 million).
 In mid-1983, both the Boxer and existing TR7/TR8 were to be replaced with a more extensively redesigned model, codenamed Broadside.
 Originally intended as a cheaper version of the defunct Lynx, the Broadside was close to the TR7 in structure, but rode a stretched 89-inch (2,260mm) wheelbase to accommodate the Lynx’s larger doors, tooling for which had been purchased prior to that project’s cancellation.

 Like the Lynx, the Broadside was supposed to offer nominal 2+2 seating, while power would be from either the Rover V8 or the 1,994 cc (122 cu. in.)
 O-series engine, which was supposed to replace the Triumph slant four in mid-1981.
 Later iterations of the Broadside concept tidied up the TR7’s styling, eliminating the side crease and adding body-colored bumpers, hopefully keeping the design fresh enough to survive until an all-new car could be fielded in the late eighties.